punit170/DSL-for-LogicGate-designers/README.md

 26. "Cannot instantiate an abstract class!" - Instantiating an abstract class

-27. "Similar named Exception Class already exists!" - Create an exception class with similar name to an already existing exception class
+27. "Similar named Exception Class already exists!" - Create an exception class with a similar name to an already existing exception class

 28. "Exception Class already handled!" - Handling an exception of an exception class type, whose HandleException was already defined before.

-29. "LogicGate evaluated only partially!" - if TestGate(gateName, boolean) is used to compare evaluation of some logicgate to a boolean value, which can only be evaluated partially
+29. "LogicGate evaluated only partially!" - if TestGate(gateName, boolean) is used to compare the evaluation of some logicgate to a boolean value, which can only be evaluated partially